-Teens wish their parents knew how frustrating it is to have a double standard.
+Kids wish their parents knew how frustrating it is to have a double standard.
 What they meant by “double standard” was their parents didn’t always practice what they preached.
 One student said, “ I will not trust an adult who can’t apologize to a kid.”

 That really got my attention.
 This is where the discussion became heated.
 Suddenly, everyone had an opinion.

 Parents DO need to apologize when wrong.
 It’s a great opportunity to show humility, character, and strength as a person.
 Not apologizing for bad behavior is just more bad behavior.

-They felt they had to answer the phone when their parent called, but parents ignored their calls.
+They felt they had to answer the phone when their parents called, but parents ignored their calls.
 I’m not sure who’s ignoring their calls.
 I think they don’t realize we have a life and aren’t always able to answer.
 Kinda like them!

 Most believed we should not ask them to do something we aren’t willing to do ourselves.
 I think that is a pretty legitimate request.

-Teens wish their parents knew how to listen.
+Kids wish their parents knew how to listen.
 Listen to who they are, what they believe, and how they think.
 Even though they are young, they are still thinking about their world.
 Dr. Dobson gives some great tools for listening to your teen if you struggle in this area.

-Mostly, they said they wanted us not to overreact if they don’t believe exactly what we believe.
-I think they were trying to express that they are growing and changing.
-Their opinions are evolving as they get more information and experience more of life.
+Mostly, they said they wanted us not to overreact if they had a different belief system.
+I think they were trying to express the fact they are growing and changing.
+Their opinions are evolving as they get more information and experience life.

-As a parent, I can see how we tend to not take our teen seriously.
+As a parent, I can see how we tend to not take our teen seriously or overreact.
 Even though they are older, we see them as young because they still do some childish things. (tantrums, pouting, whining, giggling) It is easy to discount the fact they are capable of stringing some intelligent sentences together.

-I think maybe what my students were trying to verbalize is that we need to realize they are transitioning between 2 worlds.
+I think maybe what my students were trying to verbalize is we need to realize they are transitioning between two worlds.
 The world of Sponge Bob and the world of CNN.
 (SB and CNN may be more alike than we think.)
 Often, these worlds collide in a day, and it can get a little messy.

 They might be doing Calculus at 10 am and by 2 pm they are having a crying fit.
 Sometimes they just need an ear to listen to them about whatever is swirling in their brain.
 And for us to love them no matter how silly or crazy their feelings are at the time.

+Kids wish their parents knew how grateful they are for all the things they have been given.
 They know their parents have sacrificed financially for them in many ways so they would have the opportunity to do something great.

 The Seniors were especially thankful their parents had made them study, volunteer, take part in a sport, and invest time in their spiritual life.
-I found it rewarding that the Seniors are starting to see the big picture and understanding why they had to do certain things.
+I found it rewarding the Seniors are starting to see the big picture and understanding why they had to do certain things.

 It was heartwarming they thought their mom and dads were actually pretty awesome for loving them enough to make them do the hard things in life.

-Being a Teen Today
+Being a Kid Today